PCGen/pcgen-docs/content/list/lst-file-class/04-race-2.md

 When a racial entry lists weapons (other than natural) or armor the race is considered to come with the mentioned equipment.
 To grant equipment automatically we use the `AUTO:EQUIP` tag.
-Despite it's name, it doesn't actually equip the gear, it only puts in in the "owned gear" list (for lack of a better term).
+Despite it's name, it doesn't actually equip the gear, it only puts in the "owned gear" list (for lack of a better term).
 The user creating the creature will have to go to the gear tab and actually equip it.